 For many divorce attorneys, the busy season starts after the first of the year.
-For the last several years, I have posted on the phenomenon of the New Year’s Resolution Divorce.
-For whatever reason, this post has struck a chord and has been both well received and cited by other bloggers.
+Since practically the inception of this blog, I have posted on the phenomenon of the New Year’s Resolution Divorce.
+For whatever reason, this post has struck a chord and has been well received, cited by other bloggers and caused me to be interviewed to discuss the phenomenon.
 As such, given that the new year is near, I thought I would share that piece again, updated slightly for the new year.

 Over the years, I have noted that the number of new clients spikes a few times of the year, but most significantly right after the new year.
-Before writing this article for the first time, out of curiosity, I typed “New Years Resolution Divorce” into Google and got 540,000 results in .29 seconds.
-This year it was more than 59 million results in .52 seconds.
+Before writing this article for the first time, out of curiosity, I typed “New Years Resolution Divorce” into Google and got 5,590,000 results in .54 seconds .
 While not all of the search results are on point, many were extremely interesting.
 It turns out that my intuition about this topic continues to be right and that there are several reasons for it.

 One article on Salon.com put divorce up there with weight loss on New Years resolution lists.
 Also cited in this article was that affairs are often discovered around the holidays.
 Another article linked above attributed it to “new year, new life”.

 Another noted that during January, people think about improving their life, losing weight, stopping smoking or drinking, and avoiding another miserable year with their spouse.
 Also, the Christmas bonus comes just in time to hire a divorce attorney.

 Another article claimed that the holidays create a lot of pressures at the end of the year that combine to put stress on people in unhappy or weak relationships.
 Family, financial woes, etc. associated with the holidays add to the stress.
 Turning over a new leaf to start over and improve ones life was another reason given.
 This seems to be a logical explanation for a clearly difficult and perhaps heart wrenching decision.